offbynull/learn/Biology/input/input.md

 ## Lipid Molecules

-`{bm} Lipids` are molecules that are somewhat not water soluble -- meaning that they have parts that resist water but maybe also parts that are attracted to water.
+`{bm} Lipid`s are molecules that are somewhat not water soluble -- meaning that they have parts that resist water but maybe also parts that are attracted to water.
 In biological systems, lipids are often associated with...
 * energy storage (fats)
 * cellular membranes (phospholipids)